hisschemoller/music-pattern-generator/README.md

 ``. . x . . . x . . . x . . . x .``

 The generation of Euclidean rhythms in music was discovered by Godfried Toussaint in 2004.
-His paper on this theory is online as a PDF file: [“The Euclidean Algorithm Generates Traditional Musical Rhythms"][link_toussaint]
+His paper on this theory is online as a PDF file: [The Euclidean Algorithm Generates Traditional Musical Rhythms][link_toussaint]

 ## Download and installation